platini2/energy-meter-logger/README.md

 Update an modify scripts to run in python3 from original proyect https://github.com/samuelphy/energy-meter-logger, change to modbus_tk module and add new industrial devices metters.
-Add support for ModbusTCP and add bridge RTU to TCP vía ESP8266.
+Add support for ModbusTCP and add bridge TCP to RTU vía ESP8266.
 Added possibility to use more than one InfluxDB server (or database)

 # Energy Meter Logger
 Log your Energy Meter data on a Raspberry Pi/Orange Pi and plot graphs of your energy consumption.
 Its been verified to work with a Raspberry Pi and Orange Pi Zero with a Linksprite RS485 shield and USB to RS485 adapter for reading values from WEBIQ131D / SDM120M (SDM120CTM, SDM120CT-MV)  /, WEBIQ343L / SDM630M, YG194E-9SY and YG889E-9SY.
 By changing the meters.yml file and making a corresponding [model].yml file it should be possible to use other modbus enabled models.

-Add support for ModbusTCP and add bridge RTU to TCP vía ESP8266
+Add support for ModbusTCP and add bridge TCP to RTU vía ESP8266 and MAX485.

 ### Requirements